California Self-Driving Car Accident Lawyers

 Self-driving cars face challenges when interacting with other vehicles, pedestrians, and cyclists on the road.
 They might struggle to understand other motorists’ intentions, especially in complex situations like merging, lane changes, and intersections.

 A February 2024 incident in San Francisco highlights this risk.
-A bicyclist was struck by a driverless Waymo car, which reportedly didn’t see the victim because a truck obstructed its view.
+A bicyclist was struck by a driverless Waymo car, which reportedly didn’t see the victim because a truck obstructed its view, according to CNBC.

-It will be challenging to pinpoint the specific negligible party in an accident.
-Nonetheless, our trusted self-driving car accident lawyers in California will identify those who are liable and hold them accountable.
+It can be challenging to pinpoint the specific negligent party in an accident.
+Nonetheless, our California self-driving car accident lawyers can assist you in investigating who may be potentially liable for your injuries.

 Common Injuries Sustained In An Automated Vehicle Collision